Christmas Wreath with Ornaments and Bow Coloring Page with PDF Sheet

 Ornaments and bows were added as wreath traditions expanded beyond plain greenery.
 Glass ornaments became especially popular after German makers in places like Lauscha began producing decorative baubles in the 1800s.
 Holly leaves and bright red berries also became closely tied to Christmas decoration because the plant held its color well in winter and already had a long history in seasonal greenery.
 A large ribbon bow gives the wreath a clear focal point and helps tie different materials together visually.
 In some homes, the bow sits at the top, while in others it hangs at the bottom.
 Door wreaths, mantel wreaths, and window wreaths can all look slightly different, but the mix of greenery, ornaments, and ribbon keeps the decoration immediately recognizable.

-People often ask whether a Christmas wreath is mainly religious or mainly decorative.
+A common question is whether a Christmas wreath is mainly religious or mainly decorative.
 The answer is both, depending on where it is used.
 In some churches the Advent wreath holds candles and marks the weeks before Christmas, while household wreaths are mostly decorative and welcoming.
 Another common question is what plants are considered traditional.
 Fir, pine, cedar, boxwood, and holly have all been used, and many modern wreaths are artificial so they last longer.
 Wreaths remain popular because they combine several useful qualities at once: they are simple to hang, easy to personalize, and strongly tied to winter greenery.
 That is why wreaths appear not only on doors, but also in greeting cards, shop windows, school crafts, and community holiday events year after year.

 More Holiday Coloring Pages